A staggering 48 percent of companies say business intelligence and analytics is critical to their operations.

 It’s this drive that makes business intelligence and tools, such as Power BI, so important.

-In this blog, we explore exactly what we mean by ‘business intelligence’ and look at Power BI, the business intelligence tool from Microsoft.
+In this blog, we explore exactly what we mean by ‘business intelligence’ and look at what Power BI is used for.

 What is business intelligence and analytics?